THE METAL ELEMENT – THE HIDDEN TREASURES

 - Toe pose with Garudasana arms, coming off toes and falling into reclining tree, switching arms, try for garudasana legs left and right.

-- Come up to tree pose, swing from side to side, lateral side flexions.
+- Come up to tree pose, swing from side to side, lateral side flexions, then to Metal tree.

-- Jump feet wide, come to metal chair, arms straight out in front, arms as strong and forward as you can.
-Take them out to the side and then up, straight and strong.
-Hold for 5 breaths each variation.
+- Jump to metal chair, arms straight in front.
+Quick movement out to the side and then up, straight and strong.
+5 breaths in each variation.

-- Transition down to ground to full metal triangle.
-Up to half metal triangle, then to pigeon pose.
-Hold these poses for 2 minutes each.
+- Full Metal Triangle/ Half/Fire pigeon/Water Pigeon Hold the metal poses for 2 minutes.
 Try some variations in pigeon, from king pigeon to mermaid.

 Hegu (Joining Valley) – probably the best known pressure point of all time.
 May know this as good for easing headaches.
 But its major purpose is to treat any conditions that involve tightening and hanging on, an inability to let go, relax, be free.

-- Flip yourself over to reverse table top, lifting up the hips for as high as you can.
+- Reverse Table Top/Rack, lift up the hips for as high as you can 3 breath hold.
 Move to rack and hold.

-- Move into forward fold (caterpillar). roll over to one side and bend the legs in and out.
+- Caterpillar Metal roll over to one side and bend the legs in and out.
 Don’t forget to do other side.

 - Childs Pose, then to Playful Puppy (Annahatasana) hold for 2 minutes.

-- Dragon fly pose and then with side flexion (hold for 2 minutes each).
-Practice treating into the lung that is being opened.
+- Dragon fly then with side flexion (hold for 2 minutes each).
+Practice breathing into the lung that is open to the sky.

-- Bridge pose, Snail pose, Savasana (Chinese 5 elements pose).
+- Shrimp pose then Savasana (Chinese 5 elements pose).